Svetoslavb04/AutoMarkt-REST-API/README.md

 `AWS_AccessKeyID, AWS_SecretAccessKey` are optinal if you use AWS S3 for storing images

-2. open a command prompt and run `npm install` to install the packages
+2. open a command prompt and run `npm install` to install the dependencies
 3. run `npm start` and make requests

 ## Authentication